The Injuries Caused to Pregnant Women from Car Crashes and the Seat Belt Design

 In the event of a crash, a previously low-risk pregnancy can become high-risk and the mother-to-be will have to take even more precautions.

 Stefan Duma, Virginia Tech’s head of biomechanical engineering and driving while pregnant researcher, said the biggest problem is the steering wheel.
 The larger the belly, the closer the steering wheel, and the steering wheel hits the abdomen.
-But knowing crash dynamics, we question whether women’s pregnancies aren’t first struck by the seat belt locking and engaging the hip bones by compressing into the pregnancy.
+Knowing crash dynamics, we question whether women’s pregnancies aren’t first impacted by the seat belt locking and engaging the hip bones.
 It is the seat belt that is designed to keep people in their seat and from hitting the steering wheel.

 Ideally, pregnant women would reduce their driving/riding in the car during pregnancy.
 Since that is not a very realistic solution for most pregnant women.
 You can follow our tips for safer driving while pregnant found here.